Mona-Ramadan/Alazazy_Mona_FIP_CR/README.md

 **Final Integrated Project**

-*Create three 3 mobile web pages (ROOMS&amp;About_Algonquin_Park and Contact) for the Couples Resort website and 4th page at desktop size.*
+*Create three 3 mobile pages (ROOMS&amp;About_Algonquin_Park and Contact) for the Couples Resort website and 4th page at desktop size.*

 # Usage